 Doctor of Pharmacy students who have a documented disability, as defined by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, will be referred to the campus Office of Disability Services (ODS).
 The College will make accommodations on a case-by-case basis with advice from ODS.
 Students with disabilities who require accommodations for full access and participation must be registered with ODS on the first day of enrollment.

 All requirements for graduation with a Doctor of Pharmacy Degree must be completed within seven years of initial enrollment in the Pre-Pharmacy Program or within six years in the Professional Program for transfer students.
-All requirements for graduation with a Bachelor of Science degree in one of the Health Sciences must be completed within six years of initial enrollment as a freshman or within four years in the professional program.
 When this is not the case, the complete academic records of the student will be subject to review by the faculty to determine whether the student will be allowed to continue in the program.

-During the semester prior to graduation, students must file a graduation application with the office of the Director of Student Services.
+During the semester prior to graduation, students must file an Intent to Graduate Form with the Office of the Registrar.